pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **PKG_DIR**

 The default value is *SBO_HOME/tests*.
-Unless an **absolute path** is specified, packages built during the test run will be saved to a timestamp-designated directory under that path, e.g.
+Unless an **absolute path** is specified, packages built during the test run are saved to a timestamp-designated directory under that path, e.g.
 */usr/sbotest/tests/2025-05-31-16:27-tests*.

 **LOG_DIR**

 The default value is *SBO_HOME/logs*.
-Unless an **absolute path** is specified, log files will be saved to a timestamp-designated directory under that path.
+Unless an **absolute path** is specified, log files are saved to a timestamp-designated directory under that path.

 **SBO_ARCHIVE**

 This setting is used only when running **sbotest**, and has a default value of *SBO_HOME/archive*.
-Any packages stored here will be installed prior to calling [sboinstall(1)](sboinstall.1.md), provided that they:
+Any packages stored here are installed prior to calling [sboinstall(1)](sboinstall.1.md), provided that they:

 * Are not test targets.